Thermal Ringdown of a Kerr Black Hole: Overtone Excitation, Fermi-Dirac Statistics and Greybody Factor: Discussions and Conclusions

-We have also found the Boltzmann distribution in the GW spectrum at higher frequencies sourced by an extreme mass ratio merger.
-We have shown that it can be modeled by the Fermi-Dirac distribution with the chemical potential of around the superradiant frequency and the Hawking temperature of the Kerr black hole.
-The would-be Fermi degeneracy was also observed in the near-extremal case.
+The would-be Fermi degeneracy was observed in the near-extremal case.
 The suggestive relation between the black hole ringdown and Fermi-Dirac distribution is consistent with the fact that the QN frequencies of a Kerr black hole is very similar to the fermionic Matsubara frequencies, especially in the near-extremal situation.
 We have fit the Matsubara modes to the GW spectrum and have shown that it works as well as the fit with the Kerr QN modes.
 We conclude that those are supporting evidence of the thermal excitation of overtones.

 It also implies that ringdown GW signals would include a footprint of the holographic nature of Kerr black holes, i.e., the correspondence between a many-body Fermi system and the free oscillation of a Kerr black hole.
 A well-known proposal relevant to this is the Kerr/CFT correspondence \cite{Guica:2008mu}.
 As a supporting evidence of the Kerr/CFT, the cross section of a near-extremal black hole agrees with the dual CFT prediction.
 The Matsubara frequencies of the retarded Green's function of the dual CFT also agrees with the Kerr QN modes \cite{Bredberg:2009pv,Chen:2010ni}